Who Will Replace Megyn Kelly On Fox News?

 The Kelly File originated as a legal-oriented weekly segment on The O’Reilly Factor.
 There has been speculation that Bill O’Reilly and former corporate lawyer Kelly, 46, who previously anchored in the afternoon, have had a falling out since then, a possible clash of egos that would not be unprecedented in the television universe.

-Viewers will note that at The Factor nightly signoff, O’Reilly no longer says “Miss Megyn is next,” for whatever that may or may not mean.
+Viewers may have noticed that at The Factor nightly signoff, O’Reilly no longer says “Miss Megyn is next,” for whatever that may or may not mean.
 Also, in November, O’Reilly chided Kelly on CBS This Morning (where he was promoting his own new book) for disloyalty for discussing the Roger Ailes scandal in her tome.

 According to New York magazine, “Her relationships with Bill O’Reilly and Sean Hannity in particular had completely broken down.”
 O’Reilly and Hannity are far more supportive of President-elect Trump than Megyn Kelly, who featured a lot of anti-Trump content on her show, which prompted conservatives to celebrate her announced departure on social media, The Hill detailed.